#Using Jupyter notebook on QueryPie

 1. Download Datasource and Notebook

 The original data can be found at Johns Hopkins University's Center for Systems Science and Engineering (CSSE) GitHub.
 For our example, we will use the notebook listed on Kaggle.
-Data sets and notebooks are all arranged here for easy follow-up, so we recommend that you download them before you practice.
+Data sets and notebooks are arranged here for easy follow-up, so we recommend that you download them before you practice.

 2. Run QueryPie and CSV import